rosjat/mtx-gui/README.md

 and if a Data Slot has a medium loaded you'll get a menu for unload it to one of the Storage slots.
 A simple Statusbar will print out the last result that mtx returned.

-some things to come:
- - Documentation ( I know its not usefull for now)